AY2223S2-CS2103T-W10-1/tp/docs/DeveloperGuide.md

       Use case resumes at step 4.

-* 3b.
-Contact nUS detects missing information in the command.
+* 3b. coNtactUS detects missing information in the command.

-    * 3b1.
-Contact nUS shows an error message.
+    * 3b1. coNtactUS shows an error message.

     * 3b2.
 User enters the information again.